 • Its size can vary according to the available space.

-• It doubles up perfectly as a breakfast bar, ensuring a comfy dining space once the worktop overhangs the units and provides space for some stools.
+• A kitchen island doubles up perfectly as a breakfast bar (becoming a breakfast bar island, if you will), ensuring a comfy dining space once the worktop overhangs the units and provides space for some stools.

 • An island is great for displaying and storing a few kitchen accessories.